vaarn/vaarn.github.io/ancestries.md

 <tr><td>20</td><td>Ziest</td><td>Stern</td><td>Silence</td><td>Face Rotates</td></tr>
 </table>

-### Special Rules
+### Special
-__Crystalline Flesh__ - You are made from living crystal.
+__CRYSTALLINE FLESH__ - You are made from living crystal.
 Your minimum Armour Defense is 16.
 You do not need to eat or drink.
 You do not take damage from fire, cold, poison, radiation, electricity, fungal spores, or suffocation.
-__Inevitable__ - During character generation, roll d8 and multiply the result by 100.
+__INEVITABLE__ - During character generation, roll d8 and multiply the result by 100.
 This number is your starting HP.
 You cannot heal lost HP through _any_ means, and do not add to your maximum HP when you gain a level.
 When your HP tally reaches zero you crumble into iridescent dust, leaving behind a pebble-sized lithling seed.

 ## Planeyfolk
 _The study of hypergeometry claimed many casualties, for those who seek to unpick the stitches of creation do so at great risk.
 The slightest mistake in hypergeometic calculations could cause ghastly distortions of matter, birthing monstrosities of perspective and volume, the sight of which turned even the most courageous man into a coward._